El Nido, Palawan

+Etymology

+According to folktale, a group of Spaniards arrived and asked for the name of the place.
+It was said that during the time, the inhabitants of the area were Tagalogs.
+Without understanding the Spaniards, the Tagalogs replied "bakit?".
+The Spaniards thinking that that word was the answer to their question, named the place "Bacuit".

 History

+Prehistory

-El Nido has been inhabited by humans since early 2680 BC, or even up to 22,000 years ago.
-This was confirmed by the fossils and burial sites, dating back to the Late Neolithic Age, that can be found in many caves and excavation sites surrounding the municipality, particularly in Dewil Valley's Ille Cave in New Ibajay.
-Chinese traders had been regularly visiting the area of Palawan for its edible birds' nests during the Song Dynasty (960-1279).
+El Nido, also known as Bacuit, has been inhabited by humans since at least 2680 BC, possibly as early as 22,000 years ago.
+This was confirmed by fossils and burial sites dating back to the Late Neolithic Age that can be found in many caves and excavation sites surrounding the municipality, particularly in Dewil Valley's Ille Cave in New Ibajay.

+Foreign contact

+Chinese traders regularly visited the area of Palawan for its edible birds' nests during the Song dynasty (960–1279).
 The island was mentioned in Chinese records of 1225.
-Chau Ju-Kua, a trade commissioner of the port of Chuan wrote about the island, Pa-Lao-Yu or Land of Beautiful Harbors in his book Chu Fan Chi.
+Zhao Rukuo, a trade commissioner of the port of Quanzhou, wrote about the island, Palaoyu or Land of Beautiful Harbors, in his book Zhu Fan Zhi.

+Spanish era

 The town traces its roots from a small Tagbanwa village called Talindak.
-Sometime in the 16th century, waves of migrants from Cuyo Islands came here to settle.
-In the 1800s, the Spaniards arrived, and they moved to the part where the present-day Población and Mabini are located.
+Sometime in the 16th century, waves of migrants from Cuyo Islands settled in the area.
+In the 1800s, the Spaniards arrived, and they moved to the area where the present-day Población and Mabini are located.
 The first Spanish families were the Canovas, Vázquez, Ríos, and Rey.
+In 1882, Talindak became a barrio of Taytay, which was the capital of the former Province of Calamianes from 1818, and the Province of Castilla, the area of what is now known as northern Palawan, from 1858.

 In 1890, the Spaniards renamed it Bacuit.
 At the time, the center of the town was Cabigsing, then known as Inventario.
 Chinese families moved into the area about the same period, first settling in Langeblangeban.
 The first Chinese settlers were named Lim, Chin, Liao, Edsan, Ambao, Que-Ke, Lim Piao, Yu His, Pe Phan, and Pe Khen.

+American era

-During the Spanish colonization of the Philippines, the town was under the jurisdiction of the Municipality of Taytay, which was the capital of the former Province of Calamianes from 1818, and the Province of Castilla, the area of what is now known as northern Palawan, from 1858.
-It remained part of Taytay until 1916 when it formally became an independent municipality.
+It remained part of Taytay until 1916, when it formally became an independent municipality.
 The new municipality was then known as Bacuit.

+Post-war independence

-On June 17, 1954, Republic Act No. 1140 was approved changing the name of the town from Bacuit to its present name El Nido after the edible nests of swiftlets (collocalia fuciphaga), found in the crevices of its limestone cliffs.
+On June 17, 1954, Republic Act No. 1140 was approved, changing the name of the town from Bacuit to its present name, El Nido, after the edible nests of swiftlets (collocalia fuciphaga) found in the crevices of its limestone cliffs.
 These nests, nido in Spanish, the main ingredient for the gourmet nido soup, are being sold at approximately US$ 3,000 per kilogram.

 In 1957, the following barrios were created: